 Dr. K.K.
 PAUL

 Dr. Krishan Kant Paul, while in the UT Cadre remained posted in A&N Islands and later as the Chief of Police in Arunachal Pradesh.
 He also had tenures in the Central Intelligence Agencies.
-While posted in Delhi, he had wide ranging experience of urban policing and was involved in handling some mega events like the Asian Games in 1982, followed by NAM and CHOGM in 1983.
+While posted in Delhi, he had the wide-ranging experience of urban policing and was involved in handling some mega-events like the Asian Games in 1982, followed by NAM and CHOGM in 1983.

-He has joined as Member of Union Public Service Commission on July 26, 2007.
+He has joined as a Member of the Union Public Service Commission on July 26, 2007.